projektArkane/projektArkane/README.md

 - I am a final year CS student with a great passion for programming. :sparkling_heart:
 - Just like anyone, I have big dreams.
 And I see coding as a way to make them all come true. :rocket:
 - I am interested in Web Development, Machine Learning and Data Science. :computer:
-- I haven't perfected these technologies yet but I'm constantly learning and working hard to improve my skills. :seedling:
+- I haven't perfected these technologies yet but I'm constantly learning and working hard to grow my skills. :seedling:
 - Currently I'm learning Full Stack development and doing some projects on it; you can find them here in my profile. :arrow_down:
 - I’m looking forward to collaborate on exciting freelance projects and new Ideas. :handshake:
 - If my works and ideas interest you, you can reach me through my Email: projektArkane@gmail.com :e-mail: